marklogic/flux/docs/import/tuning-performance.md

 your documents, you may find improved performance by raising this value significantly for smaller documents, such as 500 or even 1000.

 For the number of threads used to send requests to MarkLogic, two factors come into play.
-The product of the number of partitions and the value of the `--thread-count` option determines how many total threads will be used to send requests.
-For example, if the import command uses 4 partitions to read data and `--thread-count` is set to 4 (its default value), 16 total threads will send requests to MarkLogic.
+The value of the `--thread-count` option determines how many total threads will be used across all partitions to send requests.
+You can alternatively configure a number of threads per partition using `--thread-count-per-partition`.

 The number of partitions is determined by how data is read and differs across the various import commands.
 Flux will log the number of partitions for each import command as shown below: